givingjar/blog.givingjar.org/_posts/2015-12-23-charity-spotlight-building-twentyone.md

 ## Advice For Donors

-One revelation Benjamin shared with me was about operating costs.
-Building Twentyone consists mostly of volunteers.
-This means the larger expenses are rent and utilities.
+Benjamin revealed to me that Building Twentyone is primarily volunteer-operated.
+The larger expenses are rent and utilities.
 It's very easy for those expenses to exceed 33%.

 When donors look at that percentage to gauge the quality of a charity, it's also important that they look at the value being offered by that number.
+Facilities like Building Twentyone's are invaluable to teens, and letting them explore technology, art, and other indoor activities year-round have a high energy cost.

 Fortunately, Building Twentyone was recently awarded a grant that they are hoping to use to reduce their utility bills by 70%.